puppetlabs/puppet-docs/source/hiera/1/custom_backends.markdown

 [parse_answer]: #backendparseanswerdata-scope

 The `Backend.parse_answer` method returns its first argument, but with any [interpolation tokens](./variables.html) replaced by variables from the scope passed as its second argument.
-Use it if you want to support interpolation of variables into data with your backend.
+Use it if you want to support interpolation of dynamic values into data with your backend.
 (This is optional.)

 {% highlight ruby %}
     class Hiera